daveho/FPGA_VGA/Materials/fpga_vga.md

 ## Example: Horizontal Count module {.t}

-In Verilog: define a 12-bit register, reset or increment is as needed:
+In Verilog: define a 12-bit register, reset or increment it as needed:

 ```verilog { .scriptsize }
 reg [11:0] count;